Cassidy, Coons Introduce Resolution to Recognize 9/11 as a National Day of Service

-In 2009 following calls by families of those killed in the attacks of September 11, 2001, Congress established that date as a National Day of Service and Remembrance in tribute to the 9/11 victims, first responders, recovery workers, volunteers, and members of the U.S. military who rose in service in defense of our nation.
-This year, as co-chairs of the National Service Congressional Caucus, Sens.
-Coons and Cassidy and Reps.
-Price and Matsui call on their colleagues in the Senate and House of Representatives to reaffirm that commitment and honor the heroes who rose to service in response to attacks in New York City, outside Washington, D.C. in northern Virginia, and near Shanksville, Pennsylvania.
+Congress first established September 11 as a National Day of Service and Remembrance in 2009, in tribute to the 9/11 victims, first responders, recovery workers, volunteers, and members of the U.S. military who rose in service in defense of our nation.
+This year, as Co-Chairs of the National Service Congressional Caucus, Senators Coons and Cassidy are calling on their colleagues in the Senate to reaffirm that commitment and honor the heroes who answered the call to service in response to attacks in New York, at the Pentagon, and near Shanksville, Pennsylvania.

 Next Article Previous Article